2015 accessibility summit | April 17-18

-We are delighted that Tim Shriver, Chairman of Special Olympics, will be the Keynote Speaker!
+Keynote Speaker Tim Shriver, Chairman of Special Olympics, will kick off the Summit on Friday, April 17!

-Information and applications for potential exhibitors and sponsors will be available in December.
+Information and applications for potential exhibitors and sponsors will be available soon.

 Families of individuals with special needs of any type can face daily struggles to provide appropriate and loving care.
 The Accessibility Summit provides a wealth of information on a host of topics to help you meet those needs.Scott Campbell | President – Autism Society of Northern VA